Sunday, 12 November 2017 00:00

 Read more about Ingrown Toenail Care

-If you are suffering from hyperhidrosis contact Dr. Dean D. Hinners of Illinois.
-Our doctor can provide the care you need to attend to all of your foot and ankle needs.
+If you have any concerns regarding your feet and ankles, contact Dr. Dean D. Hinners of Illinois.
+Our doctor will treat your foot and ankle needs.

 If you have any questions please feel free to contact one of our offices located in Metropolis and Eldorado, IL .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.